-The Engadin Mountains near St. Moritz in Switzerland are among the most dramatic in all of the Alps.
+Ever hear of the Engadin Mountains near St. Moritz in Switzerland?
+They are one of the most dramatic in all of the Alps.
 No wonder, the rich and famous have chosen it for their playground!

-The Engadin Valley itself is an elevation of at least a 1000 m.
-Many parts are higher, including the town of St. Moritz.
+The Engadin Valley itself is an elevation of at least 1000 m.
+Many parts are higher, including the town of St. Moritz, Switzerland.

-It makes an excellent base for exploring the Engadin Mountains.
-You’ll find yourself surrounded by 3000 – 4000 metre high peaks, and an incredible 172 glaciers!
+St. Moritz makes an excellent base for exploring the Engadin Mountains.
+You’ll find yourself surrounded by 3000 – 4000 meter high peaks, and an incredible 172 glaciers!

-The unspoilt landscape is one of my favourite in all of Europe.
+The unspoiled landscape is one of my favorites in all of Europe.
 Narrow ridges, glacier-covered peaks, iridescent high alpine lakes, and glacier-swept landscapes, make for some high drama!

 Related Reading: Tour du Mont Blanc: How to Plan for this Epic Adventure.